Goldo02/gif_and_video_art_engine/README.md

 * _unique_: set this parameter to true if you want that each GIF or Video is unique, to false if you want that there is the possibilites that a GIF or a Video appear more than one time.

 * _shuffleOutput_: shuffle the final output.
-Only set this to true if u sub collection.
+Only set this to true if you have sub collections.

 * _collectionSize_: contains the number of media u want to generate for each collection.
 This number is linked to the lines of the _layerDir_ variable.